New Yorkers are biking for Black lives — and to end disparities in cycling

 “Thus, many of us who want to bike feel like we can’t relate unless we have the attire,” he said.

-These issues are why bringing transportation equity to the forefront of the Black Lives Matter movement not only makes sense, but are crucial to the advancement of Americans of color, he said.
+These issues are why bringing transportation equity to the forefront of the Black Lives Matter movement not only makes sense but are crucial to the advancement of Americans of color, Brown said.

 Transportation experts say some progress has been made in recent years with movements such Complete Streets, transportation policies intended to improve safety and access for pedestrians, cyclists and other road users.
 And, efforts to build trails and the push to install bike lanes, which improve safety for all riders.